hoonyy24/Capacitated-Vehicle-Routing/README.md

 For evaluation, I tested my approach on 1,000 randomly selected problems from a total of 10,000 in the XML100 instance from CVRPLIB.
 The VRP solver provided the benchmark optimal solutions, and my calculations came in with an average cost deviation of just 4.65% from those optimal results.

+## The optimal route computed by ALNS algorithm
 ![RoutePlot_XML100_2376_15_vrp](https://github.com/user-attachments/assets/fbdcabc3-90b4-4df2-911e-e03dae563918)